Why is tracking organic and viral mobile app installs difficult?

 In addition to showing how much traffic your app is getting from App Store browses and searches, Apple iTunes Connect also shows you how much traffic you are getting from other apps, and (if applicable) what those apps are.

-2. Track organic mobile app installs in the Google Play Console.
+2. Measure organic mobile app installs in the Google Play Console.

 Similar to Apple iTunes Connect, the Google Play Console gives you some awesome analytics that are only available in their console, and that provide interesting insights into conversions by channel for users who access your app from the Google Play Store.
 To access them: